 California has the highest number of incidents of human trafficking in the U.S., and all students may be vulnerable.
-Charter School believes it is a priority to inform our students about (1) prevalence, nature of and strategies to reduce the risk of human trafficking, techniques to set healthy boundaries, and how to safely seek assistance, and (2) how social medial and mobile device applications are used for human trafficking.
+The Charter School believes it is a priority to inform our students about (1) the prevalence, nature of and strategies to reduce the risk of human trafficking, techniques to set healthy boundaries, and how to safely seek assistance, and (2) how social media and mobile device applications are used for human trafficking.

-In accordance with the California Healthy Youth Act, Charter School will provide ageappropriate instruction on the prevention of human trafficking, including sexual abuse, assault, and harassment.
+In accordance with the California Healthy Youth Act, the Charter School will provide ageappropriate instruction on the prevention of human trafficking, including sexual abuse, assault, and harassment.
 You have the right to excuse your child from all or part of the instruction on the prevention of human trafficking.
-An opt-out form is available with the teacher, Amy.Altman@peak-prep.org for your convenience.
+An opt-out form is available Amy.Altman@peak-prep.org for your convenience.
 Your consent for this instruction is NOT required.
 If we do not receive a written request to excuse your child, your child will be included in the instruction.

+Additionally, the Charter School shall identify and implement the most appropriate methods of informing parents and guardians of students in grades 6 through 12 of human trafficking prevention resources.
 Information and materials for parents/guardians about the curriculum and resources on prevention of human trafficking and abuse, including sexual abuse, assault, and harassment are available on Charter School's website for your review.